Quick guide and location map

 Located between Farnham and Elstead in West Surrey, Crooksbury Hill is a small hilltop site with a mixture of woodland, grassland, heathland and great views.

 From the car park it is either a steep climb up steps to the top of the hill or follow the winding woodland path around the side of the hill to the left.

-Crooksbury Hill is owned and managed by Surrey County Council for public access including site management and litter bins, car park and visitor services.
+We own and manage Crooksbury Hill for public access including site management and litter bins, car park and visitor services.